Representability of cohomology of finite flat abelian group schemes: Introduction

-The authors thank K. \v{C}esnavi\v{c}ius, A. J. de Jong, and M. Lieblich for helpful correspondence.
-Special thanks are due B. Bhatt for pointing out errors in earlier versions of the article and for explaining a proof of the continuity property for $\mmu _p$.
-The authors gratefully acknowledge the support of the National Science Foundation under NSF Postdoctoral Research Fellowship DMS-1902875 (Bragg) and NSF grant DMS-1902251 (Olsson).
+\begin{pg}{\bf Acknowledgments.} The authors thank K. \v{C}esnavi\v{c}ius, O. Gabber, A. J. de Jong, and M. Lieblich for helpful correspondence.
+Special thanks are due B. Bhatt for pointing out errors in earlier versions of the article and for explaining a proof of the continuity property for $\bmu_p$, and to the referee for a very large number of helpful suggestions and corrections.
+The authors gratefully acknowledge the support of the National Science Foundation under NSF Postdoctoral Research Fellowship DMS-1902875 and NSF grant DMS-1840190 (Bragg), and NSF grant DMS-1902251 (Olsson), NSF FRG grant DMS2151946 (Olsson), and Olsson was also partially supported by the Simons Collaboration on Perfection in Algebra, Geometry, and Topology. \end{pg}